 Especially if you’re a functional app, your value proposition will be instantly grasp-able by your target audience, and you’re probably only going to be downloaded by your target audience (because no one pays for an app unless they’re pretty certain they’re going to like it).

 You can afford to be highly targeted in your marketing, because of everything you know.

 It means you can really concentrate your marketing dollars into a few, high value paid advertising channels.

 A really good example of this is the book app Lazy Larry Lizard app.

 It’s a kids book app for preschoolers, so the target was parents, grandparents, and caregivers.
 Second, the team (Wasabi) wanted to keep a really positive image for themselves.
 So they knew who was going to buy their product, and where they were going to be.
 Wasabi ran a highly-targeted series of PPC campaigns, hitting relevant web sites, AdWord searches, and parent blogs.
-A huge driver in the campaign was getting word-of-mouth going – something that is extraordinarily difficult to do without a clear idea of where your target audience spends their time (you can read a more detailed analysis of their campaign here).
+A huge driver in the campaign was getting word-of-mouth going – something that is extraordinarily difficult to do without a clear idea of where your target audience spends their time.

 If you’re like the majority of app developers, you’ve opted for a free app, which means a huge part of your goal is going to be monetizing that app however you can.

 Free apps get more downloads.
 That’s what it really comes down to.
 It means that your app has higher rankings in the app store, and you begin to stand out from the noise.